oroinc/documentation/user/back-office/system/websites/web-configuration/commerce/product/website-new-arrivals.rst

 Configure New Arrivals per Website (Version 5.1 and Below)
 ----------------------------------------------------------

-.. important:: The configuration applies to OroCommerce version 5.1 and below.
-To configure the new arrivals products block for the **Refreshing Teal** theme, please refer to the :ref:`related documentation <concept-guides--product-management--new-arrivals-products>`.
+.. important:: The configuration applies to OroCommerce version 5.1 and below and is retained in the current version only for legacy backward compatibility.
+For v6.0 and above, please configure this option via the product segment content widget under Marketing > Content Widgets following the :ref:`new configuration logic <concept-guides--product-management--new-arrivals-products>`.

 Prerequisites
 ^^^^^^^^^^^^^